Chicago Teachers Union: 2019 strike

 On Monday, October 21, 2019, CTU members entered the third school day and second calendar week of the strike.
 Negotiations between CPS and CTU continued, and Lightfoot sent the union a letter asking them to end the strike while negotiations continued.
 CTU president Jesse Sharkey noted that "...the letter [from Lightfoot] I received today dashed my hope for a quick settlement."
 That afternoon, Mayor Lightfoot canceled CPS classes for Tuesday, stating that "...CTU has not scheduled a House of Delegates vote, which would be necessary to end their strike...
 As a result, it will not be possible to hold classes tomorrow."
 The next day, Tuesday, October 22, 2019, negotiations continued, and 2020 democratic presidential primary candidate Elizabeth Warren joined the striking teachers.
 Later, Mayor Lightfoot canceled CPS classes for Wednesday, October 23, stating once again that "...CTU has not scheduled a House of Delegates vote, which would be necessary to end their strike...
 As a result, it will not be possible to hold classes tomorrow."
 It was noted that on Tuesday, negotiations appeared to be "at an impasse", and the majority of CTU's 40-person bargaining team was not expected to return to the negotiating table.
 CTU President Sharkey expressed that the proposed contract did "...not have adequate enforcement mechanisms on staffing."
 After negotiations had ended Tuesday evening, several issues remained unresolved, such as class-size caps, the duration of the contract, salaries, and health benefits.
 At this point, teachers planned to keep the strike going until at least Thursday the 24th, or longer if necessary.
 On Wednesday, October 23, 2019, negotiations continued at Malcolm X College.
 Teachers only picketed in front of schools until 8:00 a.m. local time.
 Then, they proceeded to rally in the downtown Loop and converge in front of the city hall.
 Lightfoot presented her 2020 city budget plan Wednesday evening, at the end of the fifth school day of the strike.
 Emails and phone calls were disseminated to students and parents, informing them that classes were canceled for Thursday, October 24, as both the CTU and CPS still did not expect an agreement any time soon.
 The following day, on Thursday the 24th, teachers returned to the picket lines at 7:00 a.m., and the president of the Flight Attendant's Union, Sara Nelson, was expected to join the striking teachers to show support.
 CTU also scheduled civil disobedience training for its members at the CTU headquarters at 3:00 p.m., suggesting a prolonged strike.
+On October 29, The CTU and SEIU marched to the Sterling Bay headquarters to demand that the development return TIF funds given to the company that should have gone to schools.
+At the development, 9 CTU members were arrested when they did a sit-in located in the lobby of the Sterling Bay Headquarters.
+Chicago police said they were called just before 2 p.m. to a building in the 1300 block of West Fulton "where numerous individuals were inside and refusing to leave."